fbpx

 Important Safety Considerations

-There is no cell phone reception on the trail, and very little vehicle access, so it is difficult to let us know of emergencies in a hurry.
-This is a risk you accept when walking the Leopard Trail.
+There is no cell phone reception on the trail, and very little vehicle access.
+All hiking groups are provided with a satellite phone for emergencies.
 The Leopard Trail goes through natural wilderness with all the risks associated with wild animals, snakes, insects, unpredictable weather and a strenuous hike.
-Carry the following safety items with you: first aid kit, survival bag, thermal blanket.

-The area has a variety of venomous snakes, including puffadders and Cape cobra.
-Refresh your knowledge of how to handle snake/spider bites and scorpion stings.
-Leopard spoor is often seen on the trail, and very occasionally you may catch a glimpse of one of these shy creatures during the day.
-There are no rhino or buffalo in our part of the Baviaanskloof Mega Reserve.
+The area has a variety of venomous snakes, including puff-adders and Cape cobra.
+Leopard spoor is often seen on the trail, and very occasionally you may catch a glimpse of one of these shy creatures during the day, however they pose no threat.

 When to Hike and the Weather